 Borrowing Policies.
-The Operating Partnership has no restrictions on borrowings, and the General Partner, which is the Company, has full power and authority to borrow money on behalf of the Operating Partnership.
+The Operating Partnership has no restrictions on borrowings, and the Company as general partner, has full power and authority to borrow money on behalf of the Operating Partnership.
 The Company does not have a policy limiting the amount of debt that the Company may incur.
 Accordingly, the Company could become more highly leveraged, resulting in an increase in debt service that could adversely affect the Company's cash flow and, consequently, the amount available for distribution to stockholders, and could increase the risk of default in the Company's indebtedness.
 See "Risk Factors -- The Company's Use of Debt to Finance Acquisitions and Developments Could Adversely Affect the Company."